rm3l/container-scan-to-sarif/README.md

 ## Building from source

-Once you have cloned this repo, you can build `container-scan-to-sarif` with the command below:
+Once you have cloned this repo and [installed Go](https://go.dev/doc/install), you can build `container-scan-to-sarif` with the command below:

 ```shell
 # Build